inkognitro/react-redux-saga-boilerplate/README.md

 6. UTC datetime handling with [moment](http://momentjs.com) in the background
 7. Basic form components

-## Open todos (in progress)
+## Open todos (WIP)
-1. Saga Conversion of "CommonWIP" packages
+1. Refactoring to saga of "CommonWIP" packages
 2. Performance optimization by not running all sagas concurrently
-3. Integration of logic testing with probably with jest but tbd definitely
+3. Integration of logic testing (probably) with jest
-4. Integration of component testing with enzyme
+4. Integration of react component testing with enzyme
 5. Correct configuration for at least IE11 support

 ## Architecture (whys and whats)